-For the proposed development, the number of 'ordinary' parking spaces is considered to be 65, which is equal to the minimum visitor car parking supply.
-Resident car parking is not included within this total, given the Building Code of Australia (BCA) does not nominate any PWD requirements for Class 2 (residential) buildings.
-Based on a total of 65 'ordinary' spaces, a minimum of two (2) PWD space is therefore required.
+For the proposed development, the number of 'ordinary' parking spaces is considered to be 180, which is equal to the proposed total car parking supply.
+Based on a total of 180 'ordinary' spaces, a minimum of four (4) PWD spaces is therefore required.

-The proposed development includes an allowance for two (2) PWD spaces in the Basement Level car park, satisfying the requirements of Council's TAPS PSP and the BCA.
+The proposed development includes an allowance for four (4) PWD spaces in the Basement Level car park, matching the requirement of Council's TAPS PSP.

-5.1.4.
+5.1.5.
 Motorcycle Parking